denten-books/plain-text/3-format.md

-those with disabilities," "digital signatures to certify authenticity," "electronic forms to gather data," "preservation of document fidelity independent of the device, platform, and software," and "security and permission to allow the creator to retain control of the document and associated rights" [@iso_portable_2008, vii].
+those with disabilities," "digital signatures to certify authenticity," "electronic forms to gather data," "preservation of document fidelity independent of the device, platform, and software," and "security and permissions to allow the creator to retain control of the document and associated rights" [@iso_portable_2008, vii].

 These capabilities mediate between visible image and stored information: one